robhagemans/pcbasic/INSTALL.md

         python -m pcbasic

+#### Windows console notes ####
+When using PC-BASIC with a text-based interface on Windows, please note:
+- You need to set the console font to one of the TrueType fonts, for example Lucida Console.
+  The default raster font will not display non-ASCII letters correctly.

+- If the Windows console codepage is set to 65001, strange errors may occur when using `pcbasic -n` or the Session API through standard I/O. For example, `IOError: [Errno 0] Error`.
+  This is a [known issue](https://bugs.python.org/issue1602) with Python 2.7 and Windows.
+There is no fix; to work around it, change to another console codepage.

 #### Building `SDL2_gfx.dll` on Windows with MinGW GCC ###
 The [SDL2_gfx](http://www.ferzkopp.net/wordpress/2016/01/02/sdl_gfx-sdl2_gfx/) plugin is needed if you want to use the SDL2 interface with smooth scaling.
 Most Linux distributions will include this with their pysdl2 package.